Metnew/suicrux/README.md

 SPOILER: 97/100.
 It might be better/worse in your browser.

 #### DOMContentLoaded, and etc:
-When app is cached with Service Workers:
+When the app is cached with Service Workers:
 <img src="https://github.com/Metnew/react-semantic.ui-starter/blob/for-gh/after-cached.png" />

 #### Includes: